azdavis/azdavis.net/posts/en/car-centrism.md

 ## Most trips shouldn't require a car

-Most car rides are not multi-hundred-mile road trips or lugging hundreds of pounds of cargo (other than the massive weight of the car itself).
+Most car rides are not multi-hundred-mile road trips or lugging hundreds of pounds of cargo.
 A large amount of trips are just a few miles around town.

 These kinds of short, local trips could often be done with other modes of transport like bikes, **if** the town in question implements sufficient infrastructure for these other transport modes.